TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: TabSTAR

 \paragraph{Fusion} To obtain a unified representation for each sequence element, we apply a fusion block consisting of a single encoder-only transformer layer.
-For each numerical feature, the block attends over its numerical and semantic embeddings, producing a fused representation.
+Crucially, each numerical feature is fused independently, as the block attends only to its numerical and semantic embeddings.
 In our running example, the representation of \textit{Age} now jointly captures both its semantic context (the fact that the value represents age) as well as its numerical value (the patient's age, 45, or 0.27 after standardization).

 \paragraph{Interaction} The fused, semantically-rich and numerically-grounded representations of all elements interact via a 6-layer Transformer encoder~\cite{vaswani_attention_2017}.
 Each input element is now a token, with feature tokens and target tokens all attending to each other.
-Unlike standard language models which integrate positional encoding, the Interaction module's inputs are order-invariant, a desiredatum for TFMs, as defined by \cite{van_breugel_position_2024}.
+Unlike standard language models, which integrate positional encoding, the Interaction module's inputs are order-invariant, a desideratum for TFMs, as defined by \cite{van_breugel_position_2024}.
 The encoder produces contextualized representations for each target value.
 In our example, this yields dedicated embeddings for the \textit{Release} and \textit{Hospitalization} target values.
-The role of these representations is to carry information about the likelihood of each value to be the true value.
+The role of these representations is to carry information about how likely each value is to be the true value.

 \paragraph{Prediction} TabSTAR is designed for cross-dataset learning, with shared regression and classification heads used during both pretraining and finetuning.
 For classification, each of the \(C\) target tokens is processed independently through the same classification head, which projects them to scores.
 We then apply a softmax over all the possible values to yield a probability distribution.
 Crucially, the fact that target tokens for every class in every dataset share the same classification head allows efficient parameter sharing, flexibly supports any number of output classes, and removes any need for dataset-specific parameters.
 This is not only efficient during pretraining, but also provides a better initialization for finetuning.
 In our example, both the \textit{Released} and \textit{Hospitalized} tokens go through the same classification head, which maps them from representations to logits.
 Applying softmax yields predicted probabilities.
 For regression tasks, a single target token is projected into a real value.